 - Reduced subscription rates for all AHA print journals.

 - Priority registration and housing for Scientific Sessions and International Stroke Conference.

-- Reduced registration fee to the AHA Scientific Sessions and other AHA/ASA sponsored conferences.
+- Reduced registration fee to the AHA Scientific Sessions and other AHA sponsored conferences.

 - Opportunity to serve as a Mentor in the Mentoring for Professionals program.

 - Access to the FAHA Lounge at Scientific Sessions.